mapbox/mbtiles-spec/1.3/spec.md

 **The [global-mercator](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification#global-mercator) (aka Spherical Mercator) profile is assumed**

+Note that the Y axis is reversed from the coordinate system commonly used in the URLs to request individual tiles, so the tile commonly referred to as 11/327/791 is inserted as `zoom_level` 11, `tile_column` 327, and `tile_row` 1256, since 1256 is 2^11 - 1 - 791.

-The `tile_data blob` column contains raw image data in binary.
+The `tile_data blob` column contains raw image or vector tile data in binary.

-A subset of image file formats are permitted:
+A subset of file formats are permitted:

 * `png`
 * `jpg`
+* `pbf`
+* `mvt`

 ### Grids